ifthenpay/ifthenpay-sdk-php/readme.md

 ### Creating a factory with external config

-Take it a step further and separate the config to it's own file by creating a closure.
-This is usefull if you want to keep all your project configurations in one folder.
+Take it a step further and separate the config to its own file by creating a closure.
+This is useful if you want to keep all your project configurations in one folder.

 ```php
 // examples/configuration/configClosure.php